catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ---

+By type

+* webinars / live on-location / online courses / interactive training / handbooks
+* doesn't reveal anything about the topics inside
+* okay as secondary structure as type can be indicator of time investment

+---

+By target audience

+* sales team / product developer / floor worker / manager
+* very friendly for human navigation ("I am X")
+* smallest segment might still need further segmentation
+* some content overlaps (product info, fire safety)
+* bridges well to topics

+---

+By action

+* stay up to date / learn / teach / organize / administrate
+* actions can be a good first level menu
+* cover target groups that overlap broadly (all team leaders need to teach)

+---

 <!-- _class: dont-fade-bullet-points -->

 ## <i class="fa fa-edit"></i> Your turn

-* What structure of categories do we use where?
+* What structure of categories do we use where and to which point?
-  * by topics, by type (live webinar, SCORM course, in person, recordings), by target audience, by action (learn, teach, change settings)...
+  * by topics, by type, by target audience, by action...
-* Where do we break this structure and why?
-* Where do we have patterns that should stay consistent (e.g. in description or page content of a courses always starting with "Speaker:")
+* think about your own ILIAS instances or take a fictional example
+  * car dealer & repair workshop, restaurant chain, death star, beehive

 ---

 <!-- _class: chapter-01 -->

-## **Using the Page editor**
+## **Repository Pages without the Page Editor**

 ---

-## Just generated elements
+Category "Onboarding"

 ---